AlfredConlan/front-end-project/README.md

 # Covid 19 Info

+MIC CHECK ONE TWO MIC CHECK ONE TWO

 This project aims to aggregate **Covid 19** in a useful and meaningful way.
 We will attempt to insure that all sources are legitimate and accurate.